software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > 1. Create [labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) "1 story point", "2 story points", "3 story points", "5 story points" and "8 story points"
 > 2. Facilitate a planning poker event where you estimate the _first four user stories_ of the Sprint
 > 3. Based on the user story estimation, add the story point labels for the four user story related issues

-{: .note }
-At this point it might sense to distribute the workload a bit instead of working on each user story together.
-For example two members of the team could start working on the first user story and the others on the second one.
-Decide who will be working on which task and assign at least one team member for each task related issue.

 {: .important-title }